Acerbic/FastFindEnhanced/readme_en.txt

    a search;
  - preference to matches closer to the beginning of a file name, i.e.
-   '*im' pattern will be matched to 'my images' first and to 'Summercamp.img' second;
+   '*im' pattern will be matched to 'my images' first and to 'Summercamp.img' second (if disabled then the next matching in the file list will be selected - default Far Manager behaviour);
  - more intuitive scrolling in panels with a great number of files;
  - alternative handling of non-English input while Alt is held - with or without using XLat.
 (Pick the best fitting your locale);
- - Fancy 'side stick' dialog placement.
+ - Fancy 'side stick' dialogue placement.

 -== Controls ==-